1938–39 Panhellenic Championship

 The 1938–39 Panhellenic Championship was the tenth season of the highest football league of Greece.
 14 teams participated, for the first time so many and for the first time from the province.
-It was held in two groups, Southern Group with 8 and Northern Group with 6 teams, which qualified from the championships of the local associations.
+It was held in two groups, South Group with 8 and North Group with 6 teams, which qualified from the championships of the local associations.

-The Southern Group was formed by club of Athens' and Piraeus' associations and resulted as follows:
+The South Group comprised club of Athens' and Piraeus' associations and resulted as follows: